ammo414/cpg-analytic-engineering-project/task3/findings-description.md

 # Sparsely Populated Joinable Keys

 ## Barcodes
-As part of the schema that I desgined, I decided to join Brands[barcode] to Receipts[rewardsReceiptItemList][barcode].
+As part of the schema that I designed, I decided to join Brands[barcode] to Receipts[rewardsReceiptItemList][barcode].
 While that makes sense conceptually, it remains to be seen if the barcodes actually match up often for this to be a meaningful join once we load this data into a database.
 I wrote the following python script to confirm.

 ```Python
 import json